-Third, an ability to return to a predislocation land tenure system in a home area will depend on the length of the war; the degree of intactness of the return community; relationships between those who left and those who stayed; the scale of physical changes at the field, village, and landscape scales as these relate to property rights; and the degree to which individual and community changes during dislocation are still compatible with the previous tenure system.
+Third, an ability to return to a predislocation land tenure system in a home area will depend on the length of the war; the degree of intactness of the return community; relationships between those who left and those who stayed; the scale of physical changes at the field, village, and landscape scales as these relate to property rights; and the degree to which individual and community changes during dislocation still are compatible with the previous tenure system.
 These variables can combine to result in significant resistance and animosity toward returnees by community members who chose not to flee.
-Such animosity can be especially the case when alternative ideas regarding land tenure are brought back with returnees, particularly when these ideas involve a perceived reduction in rights and/or power for those who stayed.
-Also relevant to 'going back' are the presence and activities of other actors, including squatters, large landholders, and commercial interests, all of whom may seek access to lands thought to be previously unoccupied or abandoned during the war.
-Krznaric22 observes how dislocation influenced the development of legal pluralism over land within groups of Guatemalan returnees versus those who stayed, due to the refugee's raised political awareness during their exile in Mexico.
-Hammond23 notes similar contrasts for Nicaragua and El Salvador, and Unruh24 describes the changes in evidence for claims to lands in Mozambique that resulted from wartime dislocation.
+Such animosity especially can be the case when alternative ideas regarding land tenure are brought back with returnees, particularly when these ideas involve a perceived reduction in rights and/or power for those who stayed.
+Also relevant to "going back" are the presence and activities of other actors, including squatters, large landholders, and commercial interests, all of whom may seek access to lands thought to be unoccupied previously or to be abandoned during the war.
+R. Krznaric observes how dislocation influenced the development of legal pluralism over land within groups of Guatemalan returnees versus those who stayed due to the refugees' raised political awareness during their exile in Mexico.21 J. Hammond notes similar contrasts for Nicaragua and El Salvador, and J. Unruh describes the changes in evidence for claims to lands in Mozambique that resulted from wartime dislocation.22